Latest immigration statistics published - Refugee Council

 The total backlog in cases pending an initial decision increased from 30,027 at the end of March 2019 to 31,887 at the end of June 2019.
 Of these, 17,007 (53%) had been waiting for longer than 6 months.
 This is a real worry, with each of these cases representing a person anxiously awaiting news of their fate and living in limbo.

 What is more, the total number of unresolved cases, (which, in addition to cases waiting for initial decisions includes those cases waiting for an appeal outcome and those which are on hold), has been continuously increasing since 2014.
-As of the end of June 2019 these cases totaled the highest level yet, reaching 100,602.
+As of the end of June 2019 these cases totalled the highest level yet, reaching 100,602.

 The statistics also show that there has been a significant increase in the numbers of asylum applications from unaccompanied children seeking asylum.
 There were 3,223 applications from these children, 31% more than the previous year.
 Unaccompanied children seeking asylum accounted for 10% of total asylum applications in the latest year.
 These children will require specialist treatment and support, but tragically none of them will be able to reunite with their family, which we know has a catastrophic impact on their ably to fully settle here, and move on.